onap/policy-parent/docs/development/devtools/policy-gui-acm-smoke.rst

 ^^^^^^^^^^^^^^^^^^^
 We will be using Docker to run our mariadb instance.
 It will have a total of three databases running in it.

-- controlloop: the runtime-controlloop db
+- acm: the clampacm db
 - cldsdb4: the clamp backend db
 - policyadmin: the policy-api db